 Among the program’s main tools are the Undoing Institutional Racism trainings presented in conjunction with the People’s Institute for Survival and Beyond, a national group that focuses on achieving equity and equality across all cultures and races.
 Members of the police force have regularly attended the workshops, which are open to the public.
 In addition, AFSC recently organized two anti-racism forums that specifically addressed the tensions between police and youth of color.

 Young people and police officers will also engage in more intensive dialogues around racism during AFSC’s upcoming Freedom School, which helps young people to learn about social justice and the history of activism as well as to explore civic engagement.

-“We hope that out of that will come new possibilities to improve relations,” Washington says.
+“We hope that out of that will come new possibilities to improve relations,” Dustin says.